IeDEA/Harmonist/README.md

 The lead developer for the IeDEA Harmonist Data Toolkit is [Judy Lewis, PhD](mailto:judy.lewis@vumc.org) (Vanderbilt Institute for Clinical and Translational Research) with assistance from Jeremy Stephens (Vanderbilt University Department of Biostatistics).

 The Harmonist Data Toolkit has been generalized to allow adaptation to any data model that is described in a series of REDCap templates.
-Please contact [Judy Lewis, PhD](mailto:judy.lewis@vumc.org) for more information and guidance.
+Please review [adaptation steps](pages/adapting.md) and [guidance for adding custom data quality checks](pages/customchecks.md), and contact [Judy Lewis, PhD](mailto:judy.lewis@vumc.org) for more information and guidance.